 - Obfuscation of meta values for privacy-sensitive meta keys with an optional salt.
 Meta keys configured as protected are represented by obfuscated values at the time of creation on a Decoder or Log Decoder; the obfuscated values are hashed and considered to be impossible to read.
 To implement, you need to configure the Decoder and Log Decoder hash algorithm and salt, and configure privacy-sensitive language keys as protected on all Core services.

 - Role-based access (RBAC) to the raw logs or packets and the privacy-sensitive meta values.
 The DPO can use roles with granular permission capabilities to restrict what an analyst versus a data privacy officer is able to view during configuration, analysis, and investigation.
-The System Security and User Management Guide provides in-depth coverage of RBAC implementation in NetWitness Suite.
+The System Security and User Management Guide provides in-depth coverage of RBAC implementation in NetWitness Platform.
 To implement, you need to configure meta and content visibility per role on individual Brokers, Concentrators, Decoders, Log Decoders, and Archivers.

 - Preventing persistence of privacy-sensitive meta values and raw logs or packets.
 To implement, you need to configure meta keys on parsers for individual Decoders and Log Decoders as transient.

 Data Retention Enforcement

 NetWitness Platform can ensure that data is retained only as long as necessary or as specified.
 An administrator can configure data retention using age and time thresholds on a per-service basis.
 Schedulers running on each service automatically delete data meeting those thresholds.
 Once the data is deleted, it is no longer available through user interfaces, queries, or application programming interface (API) calls.
 Some of the NetWitness Platform components also support purging of data through overwrites.